kvah/analyzing_verb_alternations_plms/README.md

 Collaborators: David Yi, Jiayu Han, Jimmy Bruno, Peter Zukerman

 This Repository contains the `alternation_prober` package and related resources.
-`alternation_prober` is used in our experiments for Ling 575 ["Analyzing Neural Language Models"](https://www.shane.st/teaching/575/spr22/index.html) in Spring of 2022.
+`alternation_prober` is used in our experiments for Ling 575 [Analyzing Neural Language Models](https://www.shane.st/teaching/575/spr22/index.html) in Spring of 2022.

 ## Description